- Top National League catcher of his day

 In 1993 Campanella died at his home in California.
 In an obituary for Campanella in The New York Times (June 28,1993), Ty Cobb, a legendary outfielder, was quoted as saying: “Campanella will be remember longer than any catcher in baseball history.”

-I first wrote about Roy Campanella for The Westchester Historian because he was a long-time resident of the county.
-To read that article with details about his family life in Greenburgh, click here.
+I first wrote about Roy Campanella for The Westchester Historian because he was a long-time resident of that New York county.